Friends of Nolde Forest

 Why is the Mansion Gate Closed on weekends?

 The Mansion Gate is open Monday thru Friday from 8am to 4pm.
-Parking is also available at the Sawmill, at North Pond on Church Road and at the Fire Gates on Oregon Road.
-The Mansion Gate is open on weekends when there are scheduled programs and activities.
-If the gate were open throughout the weekends, those who have registered for our programs would very likely not have a place to park as our parking spaces are limited.
-We want to ensure that those who register for our programs have a place to park.
+Parking is also available at the Sawmill, at North Pond on Church Road, and at the Fire Gates on Oregon Road.
+The Mansion Gate is open on weekends only for scheduled program participants and volunteers.
+(If the gate were open through the weekends, those who have registered for our programs would very likely not have a place to park as our parking spaces are limited.
+We want to ensure that those who register for our programs have a place to park.)
 Visitors are permitted to walk to and around the Mansion from other parking areas.

 Why have you roped off the grass near the Sawmill?